-- This is an in-depth analysis of the Aldi zero net carbs bread, including how and why it showed up in stores.
+- This is an in-depth analysis of the Aldi zero net carbs bread, including a timeline of when it has and will show up in stores.
 We also have a product review of the bread, which you can read here.

 - This piece has been periodically updated since its original post date to account for ongoing developments.